icidasset/icidasset/src/Writings/minimize-flaws.md

 ## Elm & Haskell

-I'm going to focus on the language [Elm](http://elm-lang.org/), which is used to build client-side web applications.
-Mainly because it's easy to learn and it doesn't use the "slightly" more difficult terminology like monads.
-That said, the second focus is on Haskell, and quite a bit can be applied to other languages.
-Haskell does use a more difficult terminology, but a lot of the basic code is pretty much the same.
+For this article I chose [Elm](http://elm-lang.org/) and [Haskell](https://haskell-lang.org/), because I enjoy working with them and also Elm is really easy to learn.
+Haskell isn't, but the basic code in this article is pretty much the same.
+More on Haskell later.